HelixNGC7293/cyberpunk-anime-diffusion/README.md

 # Cyberpunk Anime Diffusion

-An AI model that generated Anime Cyberpunk Stylized Characters!~ based of a finetuned Waifu Diffusion V1.3 Model with Stable Diffusion V1.5 New Vae using Dreambooth
+An AI model that generated cyberpunk anime characters!~

+Based of a finetuned Waifu Diffusion V1.3 Model with Stable Diffusion V1.5 New Vae using Dreambooth

 by [DGSpitzer](https://www.youtube.com/channel/UCzzsYBF4qwtMwJaPJZ5SuPg)